Jarlotee/turtleM/readme.md

 1. Enable application composition

 ### Why turtleM?
-turtleM (turtle mediator) was created to reduce boilerplate and maximize flexibility.
-It is also designed to be easy to grok, through it's explict interfaces and methods.

-turtleM supports the following out of the box:
+turtleM was created to reduce boilerplate and maximize flexibility and supports the following out of the box:

 1. Async\Await
 1. Any object can be used for request and response objects (no inheritance or interface tagging required)
-1. Handler chaining (more than one response can be returned for any request)
+1. Handler chaining (more than one response type can be returned for any request)
-1. Named mediators (usefull if you have multiple handlers with the same signature)
+1. Named mediators (useful if you have multiple handlers with the same signature)

 ### Installation